 Besides, you’ve probably seen frozen mango chunks in the refrigerated section of your favorite supermarket, so you know it’s okay to freeze the fruit.

 Now, a ripe mango lasts only a few days, so if you can’t use yours anytime soon, freezing is your best bet.
-And speaking of that, make sure the mango you’re freezing is ripe.
-If it’s not, wait until it ripens.
+But before you go all gung ho, make sure the mango you’re about to freeze is ripe.
+I cover the topic in detail in my article on mango storage and ripening.
+And if it’s not, wait until it ripens.

 All in all, if you can find at least one recipe where you can use frozen mango or adapt one from your current repertoire, you’re good to go.

-Now, it’s time to go through the process step by step.
+Now, it’s time to go through the freezing options.

 Here’s how you freeze mango: